Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 We go into full detail in our tennis ball machine buying guide on why you should avoid buying used ones.

-The only time that it’s acceptable is if you’re buying it off a friend and you know for a fact how often and how rigorously it’s been used.
+The only time that it’s acceptable is if you’re buying it from a friend and you know for a fact how often and how rigorously it’s been used.

 There’s no reason to take a gamble on a used one otherwise.